 We do not remove dewclaws at birth.
 There is the occasional chance that one may get injured later in life, but the downside of removing them routinely is an increased chance of arthritis in the front legs and shoulders.
 Here is link to an article by Dr. Chris Zink, a world renown canine sports veterinarian on the subject.

-There are many other excellent foods today, including Pinnacle, Natural Balance, and Blue Buffalo that have the lower calcium levels recommended especially for toy breeds, but also for dogs of all sizes.
+There are many other excellent foods today, including Fromm, Pinnacle, Natural Balance, and Blue Buffalo that have the lower calcium levels recommended especially for toy breeds, but also for dogs of all sizes.
 Many dog foods have high levels of calcium that research is showing lead to kidney problems in later life.